yahoojapan/UICollectionViewSplitLayout/README.md

 ![rendering_well](https://user-images.githubusercontent.com/18320004/47711313-4bc22100-dc78-11e8-9a05-16c1ac149f99.png)

 UICollectionViewSplitLayout looks like UIStackView.
-But it has more memory efficient architecture than UIStackView.
+But it has a more memory efficient architecture.
 So you can align a lot of cells with it.

 It may be hard to imagine how it works, please run [EmojiCollectionViewController](https://github.com/yahoojapan/UICollectionViewSplitLayout/blob/master/iOS%20Sample/iOS%20Sample/EmojiPhotosCollectionViewController/EmojiCollectionViewController.swift).